the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

-Then back out from the zip folder and go to the new unzipped folder and open it
+Then just delete the Zip folder and go into to the new unzipped folder and open it
 ![](https://cdn.discordapp.com/attachments/608376262347587595/608755536984277002/Screenshot_1106.png)